-So we turned heaven and earth to clear our schedule, made room reservations, got up early on a bright Saturday morning, and made the long trek across Texas.
+So my husband and I turned heaven and earth to clear our schedule, made room reservations, got up early on a bright Saturday morning, and made the long trek across Texas to a small town.

 By mid-afternoon we were too close on time to find the motel so we stopped in a Dairy Queen to change clothes.
 But we were out of cash so we didn’t eat there.
 Yet I realized I needed food to assuage my low blood sugar so we found a cafe and of all things, I heard my name hollered across the room.

 It was an old friend from a school where I used to teach.
 After a bit of visiting, and some unexpected twists in the conversation, it turned out she and her husband were in town to see the wedding of her grandson.
 He was a fine young man who worked for me for a while, and my son had worked for his mother across several years.

 I thought that was odd that she’d be in the same tiny town for a wedding–of all things!
 I thought two Saturday weddings in one small town must be quite a record.

 The day felt so pregnant with possibilities of touching base with long lost members of the Days on my mother’s side of the family.
 I felt this sojourn would be a tribute to my mother, who was in a vegetative state at a medical facility, and unable to communicate–but had always been proud to be a Day.
 I just knew my mother would have loved for someone to represent her Oklahoma branch of the Days.

 And Ronnie’s mother Dorothy was my mother’s most admired friend as well as her sister-in-law.
 So I felt quite honored to have the pleasure of attending on my mother’s behalf.